 There are a number different ways that noise travels through windows.
 These can include:

-- Vibrations from outside conduct noise windows leading to increased internal noise
+- Vibrations from outside conduct the noise through the glass and frames leading to increased internal noise

 - Air infiltration between window joints and poor seals contribute to noise seeping into your home or building.